 The SN feedback model in \sphinx{} is calibrated to match the UV luminosity function (UVLF) at $z = 6$ (see App.~C in \citealp{Rosdahl2018}).
-A possible caveat is that the stellar mass-halo mass relation in \sphinx{} is $0.5$--$1.0$~dex higher than predicted by, e.g., the \citet{Behroozi19} model that matches a broad array of observational data including stellar mass functions at $z=0$--$4$ and median UV---stellar mass relations at $z=4$--$8$ (see Fig.~4 in \citealp{Katz2023}).
+A possible caveat is that the stellar mass-halo mass relation in \sphinx{} is $0.5$--$1.0$~dex higher than predicted by the \citet{Behroozi19} model, for example, which matches a broad array of observational data, including stellar mass functions at $z=0$--$4$ and median UV---stellar mass relations at $z=4$--$8$ (see Fig.~4 in \citealp{Katz2023}).
 Furthermore, the stellar mass function (SMF) in \sphinx{} is significantly overestimated compared to the SMF inferred from the \jwst{}/NIRCam observations at $z=5$--$6$ \citep{Weibel2024}.
-Hence, if stellar masses of \sphinx{} galaxies are overestimated, the amount of dust in the simulation should be higher than in the real Universe in order to match the UVLF.
-The overproduction of dust would then explain the fact that \sphinx{} predicts lower \ha{} and \oiii{} luminosities at fixed stellar mass than those measured by \jwst{} \citep[e.g.,][]{Covelo-Paz25,Meyer2024}.
+If the stellar masses of \sphinx{} galaxies are overestimated, the SFRs should also be overestimated on average.
+This implies that the amount of dust in the simulation should be higher than in the real Universe in order to match the UVLF.
+The excess of dust would then explain the fact that \sphinx{} predicts lower \ha{} and \oiii{} luminosities at fixed stellar mass than those measured by \jwst{} \citep[e.g.,][]{Covelo-Paz25,Meyer2024}.
 Although the possibility of \sphinx{} galaxies having too much dust does not affect our main results as they are based on the intrinsic \ha{} properties (\cref{sec:results}), it will become important later for understanding the errors in the \sfrmodel{} calibrations that use the observed \ha{} (\cref{sec:discussion}).